marco70-ms/-slackbuilds-/lxqt/0.16.0/Readme-Slackware.md

 The real mandatory dependencies are related to Qt5 and the KDE Frameworks, upon which LXQT was built.
-Therefore the following packages should be obtained from my 'ktown'repository, http://bear.alienbase.nl/mirrors/alien-kde/ below the directory specific to your Slackware release and architecture.
-More specifically from its subdirectories 'deps', 'kde/frameworks', 'kde/plasma' and 'kde/plasma-extra':

 # deps:
 libdbusmenu-qt